TomSelby/hyperSLIC/README.md

 ## Installation and Dependancies
 ### Python Dependancies
-hyperSLIC is largely built upon [pyxem](https://pyxem.readthedocs.io/en/stable/index.html) and [hyperspy](https://hyperspy.org/hyperspy-doc/current/index.html), pip installing pyxem should provide both of these:
+hyperSLIC is largely built upon [pyxem](https://pyxem.readthedocs.io/en/stable/index.html) and [hyperspy](https://hyperspy.org/hyperspy-doc/current/index.html), pip installing pyxem should provide both of these and all other requirements:
 ```
 pip install pyxem
 ```